nerodroid/corona-dashbboard-h2o-wave/README.md

 # Corona Dashboard using H2o and NovelCOVID API

-Easy Realtime Corona Analytic Dashboard using h2o_wave View most recent corona updates for any country of the world
+Easy Realtime Corona Analytic Dashboard using h2o_wave.
+View the most recent corona stat updates of any country in the world.

 Fetching Data from [Novel Covid API](https://github.com/disease-sh/API)